First-Year Exploration

 Engineering course

 Once ESE students have established a foundation in the prerequisite math and science courses, they can take many exciting upper-level electives.
 While these courses are typically taken in the junior and senior years, some students with advanced preparation in math and science begin taking the 100-level courses during their sophomore year.
-Upper-level ESE courses focus on the fundamental processes governing environmental systems and human impacts on those systems, such as the principles governing the movement of water in the earth’s subsurface (ESE 162), oceans (ESE 131), and atmosphere (ESE 132); the chemical behavior of pollutants in the aqueous (ESE 164) and atmospheric (ESE 133) compartments of the environment; the transport and control of pollution in natural waters (ESE 163); the parallels in ecosystem processes in both natural and urban environments (ESE 115); the earth resources for both conventional and renewable energy (ESE 109) and how environmental constraints affect various energy production methods (ESE 137)
+Upper-level ESE courses focus on the fundamental processes governing environmental systems and human impacts on those systems, such as the principles governing the movement of water in the earth’s subsurface (ESE 162), oceans (ESE 131), and atmosphere (ESE 129); the chemical behavior of pollutants in the aqueous (ESE 164) and atmospheric (ESE 133) compartments of the environment; the transport and control of pollution in natural waters (ESE 163); the parallels in ecosystem processes in both natural and urban environments (ESE 115) and the earth resources for both conventional and renewable energy (ESE 109).

 To learn more about the program, please see the Harvard Environmental Sciences Guidebook.